AmirKamali/SwiftRate/README.md

 SwiftRate.config_DebugMode(debug: true)
 ```

-2. Call `[SwiftRate setAppId:@"yourAppId"]` with the app id provided by Apple.
+3. Call `SwiftRate.config_AppID(appID: "your App ID")` with the app id provided by Apple.
 A good place to do this is at the beginning of your app delegate's `application:didFinishLaunchingWithOptions:` method.
-3. Call `[SwiftRate appLaunched:YES]` at the end of your app delegate's `application:didFinishLaunchingWithOptions:` method.
-4. Call `[SwiftRate appEnteredForeground:YES]` in your app delegate's `applicationWillEnterForeground:` method.
+4. (OPTIONAL) Call `SwiftRate.userDidSignificantEvent(eventType: .shortTerm)` when the user does something 'significant' in the app since app opened.
-5. (OPTIONAL) Call `[SwiftRate userDidSignificantEvent:YES]` when the user does something 'significant' in the app.
+5. (OPTIONAL) Call `SwiftRate.userDidSignificantEvent(eventType: .longTerm)` when the user does something 'significant' since the app was installed/updated.

 ###Development
-Setting `[SwiftRate setDebug:YES]` will ensure that the rating request is shown each time the app is launched.
+Setting `SwiftRate.config_DebugMode(debug: true)` will ensure that the rating request is shown each time the app is launched.

 ###Production
-Make sure you set `[SwiftRate setDebug:NO]` to ensure the request is not shown every time the app is launched.
+Make sure you set `SwiftRate.config_DebugMode(debug: false)` to ensure the request is not shown every time the app is launched.
 Also make sure that each of these components are set in the `application:didFinishLaunchingWithOptions:` method.

 This example states that the rating request is only shown when the app has been launched 5 times **and** after 7 days.